PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-08 13:10:05
+Last updated: 2024-04-08 13:10:39
-Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy
+Random Quote: Stella hated Star Wars!
+She lied to you.
+Search your feelings, Ted.
+You know it to be true! - Marshall Eriksen